ibrahimspd/XmlConverter/README.md

 in the root directory of this project to build.
 Navigate to the target directory.
 Run the command java -jar xml-converter-1.0-SNAPSHOT.jar input-file output-file to convert your input file to an XML file.
 Replace input-file with the path to your input file, and output-file with the path where you want to save your output file.
+### For example
-For example, if your input file is located at /path/to/input.txt and you want to save your output file as output.xml, you would run the command:
+if your input file is located at /path/to/input.txt and you want to save your output file as output.xml, you would run the command:

 ```lua
 java -jar xml-converter-1.0-SNAPSHOT.jar /path/to/input.txt output.xml